-Cancun to Mexico City: 3 Ways to Get CDMX
+How to get from Cancun to Mexico City: 3 Best Options

 Wondering how to get from Cancun to Mexico City?
 Look no further.
 In this post, I will tell you all about it.

-I live in Cancun and I went to Mexico City quite a few times from there.
-I always took the airline although you have the option to get on a 26 hrs direct, which I wouldn’t recommend.
+I live in Cancun, and I have gone to Mexico City quite a few times from there.
+I always took the airline, though you can take a 26-hour direct flight, which I wouldn’t recommend.

-The furthest I went by bus was Orizaba and it was about 20 hours bus trip.
+The furthest I went by bus was Orizaba, and it was about 20 20-hour bus trip.
 Not fun!
-Anyway in this post I will share all the possible ways to get to CDMX (how Mexico City is friendly called by the locals).
+Anyway, in this post, I will share all the possible ways to get to CDMX (how the locals fondly call Mexico City).
 Read on.

-Whether you want to spend a long weekend exploring the major sites of Mexico City or dedicate more time to getting to know the city, it is worth a visit.
+Whether you want to spend a long weekend exploring Mexico City’s major sites or dedicate more time to getting to know the city, it is worth a visit.
 Keep reading to learn how to get from Cancun to Mexico City.

 Drone view of Cancun beach and lagoon.